open-ephys/onix-docs/source/Hardware Guide/Breakout Board/setup.rst

 - Use the MMCX to MMCX cable to connect a headstage port on the :ref:`pcie_host` to the breakout board.
 A single cable is required for each headstage port.
-- Make sure that port letter (A, B, C, D) on the breakout matches the port letter on the PCIe host.
+- Make sure that port letter (A, B) on the breakout matches the port letter on the PCIe host.
-- If you are feeding the clock inputs/outputs from the controller through the breakout board, make sure that the port number (0, 1, 2) on the breakout board matches the port number on the PCIe host.
-Older 3D printed versions of the PCIe bracket label the clock ports as I\ :sub:`0`\, I\ :sub:`1`\, and O - these should connect to the breakout in the following respective order: 0, 1, 2.
+- If you are feeding the clock inputs/outputs from the controller through the breakout board, make sure that the port number (0, 1, 2) on the breakout board matches the port number on the PCIe host (0 In, 1 In, 2 Out).
+Older 3D printed versions of the PCIe bracket label the clock ports as I\ :sub:`0`\, I\ :sub:`1`\, and O - these should connect to the breakout board ports 0, 1, 2, respectively.
-- Additional MMCX cables can be used to connect the optional clock IO ports on the PCIe host board to the clock ports on the breakout board.
-These are passive, 50-ohm transmission lines so the order does not matter.

 .. warning:: The MMCX connectors can be damaged if they are removed improperly.
 See :ref:`this link <mmcx_cable>` for information on how to